danishgondaldev/AASDJ-Foods-Computer-Networks/README.md

 # AASDJ Foods Network Implementation

+This repository contains work originally developed in December 2023.
+The commits are dated according to the original work timeline, but the repository was created on 29th August, 2024 for organizational and archival purposes.

 ## Overview
 In the dynamic landscape of information technology, our group embarked on a comprehensive project to design and implement a robust Small Office Home Office (SOHO) network for AASDJ Foods, a burgeoning company in Lahore, Pakistan.
 With the vision of expanding its operations, AASDJ Foods sought our expertise to establish an autonomous network for a new branch near the local village of Bonalbo.